OlgaBarnikova8/kottans-frontend/README.md

 The client initiates communication by sending an HTTP request message, in response to which the server sends an HTTP response message.
 Familiarized with URL structure, methods, and status codes.
 I learned that HTTPS is an extension of the HTTP protocol to support encryption in order to improve security.
 The second part is more complicated.
 I learned more about the need to identify clients, about cookies.

-Thanks to these articles, I got an idea about the HTTP protocol and the problems it solves
+Thanks to these articles, I got an idea about the HTTP protocol and the problems it solves In the future, as a user, I will confirm cookie requests and sign up.